ifm/o2x5xx-python/README.md

 # Unit Tests

-You can run the tests with following command:
+You can run the tests for PCIC and RPC with following command:

-    $ python .\test_pcic.py 192.168.0.69 1.27.9941 True
+    $ python .\test_pcic.py 192.168.0.69 True
+    $ python .\test_rpc.py 192.168.0.69 True

-You can see the results of the tests in the log files stored in the folder tests/logs.
+You can see the results of the tests in the log files stored in the folder `tests/logs`.

 # Source README.md Styleguide